effekt-lang/effekt/examples/tour/ffi.effekt.md

 ## Captures

 Not all extern definitions are pure.
-Since Effekt doesn't know anything about externs, you should manually annotate the [capture](./captures) of your extern function as `extern <capture> def ...`
+Since Effekt doesn't know anything about externs, you should manually annotate the [capture](./captures) of your extern function as `extern def ... at <capture> ...`

-- no capture, usually denoted as `pure`, also writable as `{}`.
-If an extern definition is annotated as `pure`, it will be considered for inlining by the compiler.
+- no capture, denoted as `{}`.
+If an extern definition is annotated as `{}`, it will be considered for inlining by the compiler.
 - if you want to allocate into the [global region](./regions) (e.g. the JavaScript heap), use `global`
 - if your function performs I/O (like `println`), use `io` (this is the default capture)
 - if your function captures the continuation, [use `async`](./io) (in the JS backend, control definitions should return a monadic value of type `async`)
-- of course, you can mix and match: `extern def {global, io, control} ...`
+- of course, you can mix and match: `extern def {global, io, async} ...`

 For example, the following function gets the current timestamp via the JavaScript FFI, which is an operation that is not pure (it has a side effect):

 ```
-extern io def now(): Int =
+extern def now() at io: Int =
   js "Date.now()"
 ```